mikecinnamon/MLearning/[ML-07] Decision trees.md

 ## What is a decision tree?

 A **decision tree** is a collection of **decision nodes**, connected by branches, extending downwards from the **root node**, until terminating in the **leaf nodes**.
-The usual graphical representation of a decision tree puts the root on top and the leaves at the bottom, as in Figures 1 and 2, which have been created with a scikit-learn function.
+The usual visualization of a decision tree puts the root on top and the leaves at the bottom, as in Figures 1 and 2, which have been created with the scikit-learn function `plot_tree`.

 Decision trees can be used for both regression and classification purposes.
 A decision tree creates a partition of the data set into a collection of subsets, one for each leaf.
 In a predictive model based on a decision tree, the predicted target value is the same for all the data units of the same leaf.
 More specifically:

 * In a **decision tree regressor**, the predicted target value is the average target value in that leaf.

-* In a **decision tree classifier**, the predicted probability class is the proportion of that class in the leaf.
+* In a **decision tree classifier**, a predicted probability class is the proportion of that class in the leaf.
 Under the **default prediction rule**, the predicted class is the one that occurs more frequently in that leaf.

 ## Decision trees in scikit-learn